Manage System Splash Screens#

 Restoring System Splash Screens from Backup#

-The following command will restore the system splash screens from /opt/usr/share/backupscrns.
+The following command will restore all system splash screens from /opt/usr/share/backupscrns:

 changescrn -r all